Synthetic Monitoring Troubleshooting

 This could uncover a resource exhaustion issue on your private locations workers.
 Make sure your private location containers are provisioned with sufficient CPU resources.

-TIMEOUT errors on API tests executed from my private location
+TIMEOUT errors appear in API tests executed from my private location

 This might mean your private location is unable to reach the endpoint your API test is set to run on.
 Confirm that the private location is installed in the same network as the endpoint you are willing to test.
 You can also try to run your test on different endpoints to see if you get the same